Elaboration Likelihood Model (ELM)

 Persuasion isn’t just about the words in the message.
 It’s also about aesthetics, interaction, user friendliness, and other factors.

-Routes to Persuasion in Processing of persuasive information
+Elaboration Likelihood Model: routes to Persuasion in Processing of persuasive information

 ELM makes clear that when a person is confronted with a persuasive message, this person will process this on a certain level.
 This is crucial to understand the message.
 That means how much trouble this person takes to process, evaluate, remember, and accept or reject the message.